Is 30 Minutes of Cycling a Day Enough to Lose Weight?

 Is 30 minutes a day enough to lose belly fat?

-Moderate daily rides are fine for many beginners.
-Mix in rest or easy days as needed; listen to your legs.
+Daily moderate rides are fine for many seniors.
+Mix in easy days if you feel fatigue.

 What’s better—longer rides or higher intensity?